 Lake Technical College (LTC) is a conversion charter technical center sponsored by the Lake County School Board.
 Its main campus is located in Eustis.
-LTC's mission is to meet the educational needs of the community by offering a variety of high-quality, career-technical training opportunities.
-In school year 2014-15, LTC is offering 31 postsecondary career certificate programs.
-All 31 programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
+LTC's mission is to be an integral component of the economic growth and development in its community by offering a variety of high quality career-training opportunities.
+All programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
 The career training programs are competency-based and follow the standards set by the state.
+The majority of the students enrolled at LTC are adults.
+However, secondary students may simultaneously enroll in career certificate programs to earn secondary and postsecondary credit.

-&lt;sup>2 FCTC charter, page 2.
+2 FCTC charter, page 2.